Summer is here, and the need for a good cold drink is acute. This cucumber ginger lavender lemonade is easy to make, refreshing, and fits the purpose.

 - ice cubes for serving

-- Slice the cucumber very thin, without peeling it.
+- Slice the cucumber very thin without peeling it.
 Do the same thing with the ginger.
-Do not peel the ginger.
+Slice half the lemon, also thin.

 - In a large pitcher, place the slices of ginger, cucumber, lemon and add the dried lavender.